vapoursynth/vapoursynth/doc/functions/maskedmerge.rst

    :module: std

    MaskedMerge merges two *clips* using the per pixel weights in the *mask*, where 0 means that the original clip is returned unchanged.
-   If *mask* is a grayscale clip or if *first_plane* is true the mask's first plane will be used as the mask for merging all planes, the mask will be bilinearly resized if necessary.
+   If *mask* is a grayscale clip or if *first_plane* is true the mask's first plane will be used as the mask for merging all planes.
+The mask will be bilinearly resized if necessary.

    By default all planes will be
    processed but it is also possible to specify a list of the *planes* to merge in the output.